llnl/benchpark/docs/io-benchmarking.rst

     )

 If it does, check to see if the ``mount_point`` variant is referenced in the ``experiment`` that you wish to run.
-Because experiments are intialized with a specific system, we can reference the ``mount_point`` system variant in our experiment.
+Because experiments are initialized with a specific system, we can reference the ``mount_point`` system variant in our experiment.
 Here, we see an example in the ``ior`` experiment, which uses the ``mount_point`` to determine where test files should be created (the ``-o`` command line argument):